Why I Quit Drinking Instead of Staying Miserable

 I became someone I actually like.

-I wasn’t drinking every day, but I was thinking about it every day.
+I was drinking every day, and I was thinking about not drinking every day.

-What was supposed to be a glass of wine to take the edge off became the thing that created the edge.
+What was supposed to be a glass of wine to take the edge off became a bottle (or two).
+It became the thing that created the edge.
 I’d start the evening seeking relief, and end it deeper in the spiral of shame, regret, and that horrible “why did I do that again?” voice.

 Drinking wasn’t the cause of my misery, but it was definitely the lock on the door.